Godin Tepe: Level IV

-Level IV (30002650 BC) represents the "invasion" of the northern Yanik-culture (or "Transcaucasian Early Bronze I culture", also known as Kura-Araxes culture), well known from Yanik Tepe, Iran, near Lake Urmia.
-(Nevertheless, some other Kura-Araxes potsherds were found in yet deeper layers going back to late fourth millennium BC.)
+Level IV (c.
+3000–2650 BC), possibly after a hiatus in occupation, is thought to represent an influx of the northern Yanik-culture (or "Transcaucasian Early Bronze I culture", also known as Kura–Araxes culture), well known from Yanik Tepe, Iran, near Lake Urmia.
+A few Kura-Araxes potsherds were found in yet deeper layers going back to late fourth millennium BC (Level VI.I).)
+Unlike pottery from the previous or subsequent levels the pottery in this level were grog tempered.